Best for a Family Day Out in the City Park

 11. Pools, 12.
 Aquafitness, 13.
 VIP massage, 14.
 Massage, 15.
 Steam chambers, 16.
 Sauna, 17.
 Buffet, 18.
 Restaurant, 19.
 Safety lockers, 20.
 Stairs, 21.
 Marble room (event hall)

-You can choose from four various massage treatments and reserve online.
+You can choose from various massage treatments and reserve online.

 The price includes the entry fee to the Széchenyi Bath.
-Each treatment lasts 60 minutes.
+Treatments are 20 – 70 minutes long

 The whole body gets a revitalizing massage to help you regain correct body posture, ease the ache in tired muscles and joints.

 Aromatic oils used in this treatment will stimulate blood circulation and the respiratory system.
 The massage is is especially good for the immune system but your skin will get more smoother and firmer as well.

 Prices (includes bath entry)